paramraghavan/sparksql-awsglue/README.md

  [See here for more details](https://towardsdatascience.com/how-to-efficiently-convert-a-pyspark-dataframe-to-pandas-8bda2c3875c3)

 # [EMR Spark submit - How does it work?](https://aws.amazon.com/blogs/big-data/submitting-user-applications-with-spark-submit/)
+When you submit a Spark job, the driver implicitly converts the code containing transformations and actions performed on the RDDs into a logical
+Directed Acyclic Graph (DAG).
+The driver program also performs certain optimizations like pipelining transformations and then it converts the **logical DAG into physical execution plan** with set of stages.

+If suppose we read a file in Spark, the entire content of the file is partitioned into multiple smaller chunks.
+When we apply a transformation, the transformation is applied to each of its partition.
+Spark spawns a single Task for a single partition, which will run inside the executor JVM.
+Each stage contains as many tasks as partitions of the RDD and will perform the transformations (map, filter etc) pipelined in the stage.

+- transformation grouped into stages

 # [setup spark sql on windows](https://github.com/paramraghavan/sparksql-awsglue/blob/main/help/sparksql-setup.md)